-Improving outcomes for frail and older people is a priority for the BHR Integrated Care Partnership (ICP).
+Improving outcomes for frail and older people is a priority for the BHR places.
 The planning and delivery of a transformation plan to achieve this has been co-ordinated through a BHR system wide transformation programme for older people and those who are frail.
 This was established in June 2018 with the aim of improving quality and patient outcomes and ensuring that services are as efficient as possible and integrated around the patient.

 The transformation programme provides programme support to the delivery of the BCF outcomes.
-A number of system workstreams have been established reporting to a transformation board to take forward service transformation through collaboration and shape the BCF plans.
+A number of system workstreams are in place have been established reporting to a transformation board to take forward service transformation through collaboration and shape the BCF plans.

-The Older People and Frailty Transformation Programme was approved by the ICP which set out priority areas for improvement.
-This brought all the work together to describe the entirety of the transformation programme across a pathway of care, the investment requirement to enhance capacity on primary/community care and savings opportunities resultant from a reduction in avoidable hospital activity.
+The Older People and Frailty Transformation Programme brought all the work together to describe the entirety of the transformation programme across a pathway of care, the investment requirement to enhance capacity on primary/community care and savings opportunities resultant from a reduction in avoidable hospital activity.
 It was intended that transformation would be delivered over 3 years - the first year focused on building the foundation, moving to full scale transformation in year 2 and delivery through an ICS in year 3.
-The Board is planning a refresh of the strategy in late 2021-22.
+The Board is planning a refresh of the strategic approach in 2022/23.

-The partnership approach involves the CCG, NHS provider trusts and Local Authorities across the three boroughs, Havering, Barking and Dagenham and Redbridge.
-As part of the governance structure a Joint Commissioning Board has been formed to take opportunities for joint commissioning.
+The partnership approach involves NHS North East London, NHS provider trusts and Local Authorities across the three boroughs, Havering, Barking and Dagenham and Redbridge.
+As part of the governance structure a Joint Commissioning Board has been formed to take opportunities for joint commissioning and transformation.
 Many initiatives and objectives are shared and delivered, and the strategic goals of prevention, integration and partnerships and personalisation resonate across all organisations.
 The partnership has been in place in various forms over some time and, through lessons learned from the three authorities and through demographic and demand profiling, has developed a localised model for delivery of services based upon Primary Care Network partnerships established within the borough.